sportal-io/pigsty/README.md

 ## Why?

 We wanted something that was a little more extensible than Barnyard2.
 Thus, Pigsty was born.

+## Installation

+### Requirements

+Pigsty requires libpcap (`apt get install libpcap-dev` on ubuntu).
+You also need to install node.js for your platform.
+We recommend v.10.x.
+Instructions for doing so are here: https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager

+### Ordinary people

+    $ install node.js for your platform
+    $ npm install pigsty -g
+    $ sudo pigsty setup
+    $ <edit /etc/pigsty/pigsty.config.js>
+    $ npm install pigsty-<pluginname> -g   # repeat for any plugins you need
+    $ pigsty                               # run pigsty!

+### For developers

+    $ install node.js for your platform
+    $ git clone git@github.com:threatstack/pigsty.git
+    $ cd ./pigsty && npm install
+    $ pigsty setup                         # setup your config.
+    $ ./bin/pigsty

 ## Usage